jsonmaur/phoenix-pages/README.md

 - `{:name=value}`, `{:name="value"}`, or `{:name='value'}` to define any other attribute

 To define multiple attributes, separate them with spaces: `{:#id name=value}`.

+## Local Development

+If you add, remove, or change pages while running `mix phx.server`, they will automatically be replaced in the cache and you don't have to restart for them to take effect.
+To live reload when a page changes, add `~r"priv/pages/.*(md)$"` to the patterns list of the Endpoint config in `config/dev.exs`.